Awarded the Best Paper Award on Gender Economics 9th Edition, UniCredit Foundation

 This paper analyses the economic impact of a significant change to the structure of a minimum wage setting policy.
 The context is the United Kingdom where government mandated an unexpected change in the structure of minimum wages and their setting in 2016 by introducing a new minimum wage – the National Living Wage (NLW) – for workers aged 25 and over.
 The new NLW rate was significantly higher than the minimum wage for those under age 25.
 The consequences of this change are studied in a sector containing many low wage workers, the care homes industry.
 The new minimum wage structure and associated higher minimum wage for those aged 25 and above significantly raised wages, but at the same time without adversely impacting employment and hours, nor firm closure.
 Rather the margin of adjustment used to offset the sizable wage cost shock was the quality of care services, which appears to have suffered due to the sizable minimum wage increase.
 There is also strong evidence of wage spillovers as younger workers wages rose in tandem with the higher adult minimum wage, but with no impact on their relative employment.
 Based on further empirical tests, employer preference for fairness seems to offer the most plausible explanation for these results.

-“Zero Hours Contracts and Labour Market Policy”, with N. Datta and S. J. Machin.
-Prepared for the 68th Panel Meeting of Economic Policy (available upon request)
+“Zero Hours Contracts and Labour Market Policy”, with N. Datta and S. J. Machin, Economic Policy (forthcoming)

 The evolving nature of atypical work arrangements is studied.
 A particular focus is placed on one such form of work relation: zero hour contracts (ZHCs).
 The paper uses existing secondary data and new survey data collected for the specific purpose of studying alternative work arrangements to describe the nature of ZHC work in the UK labour market.
 The interaction with labour market policy is also explored, in the context of the 2016 introduction of the UK’s National Living Wage.
 ZHC work is shown to be an important feature of today’s work arrangements, and a higher minimum wage has resulted in an increased use of ZHCs in the UK social care sector, and in low wage sectors more generally.